modelica/ModelicaConference2023/README.md

   </tr>
 </table>

- You can find a more detailed overview of all sessions in the [sessions-overview](Sessions.html) After the conference, on thursday, October 12th, the Modelica design meeting takes place in Aachen.
+ You can find a more detailed overview of all sessions on the [conftool website](https://www.conftool.com/modelica2023/sessions.php).
+ After the conference, on thursday, October 12th, the Modelica design meeting takes place in Aachen.

 <table>